DUS Peer Mentor

 - knowledge of the University's academic structure and student resources

 - an ability to work well with others

 - Training will be from 8am until 5pm during the week of May 14th.

-As a peer mentor you will be required to assist with three Accepted Students Presentations during the spring semester.
+As a peer mentor may also assist with the DUS Accepted Students Presentations during the spring semester.

 New Student Orientation: May 20- July 20

 These dates include additional Peer Mentor summer training dates

 Peer mentors will average 22.5 hours a week.
 The work day will be 12:30 until 5 p.m. each weekday.
 Peer mentors are able to take summer classes outside of these work hours.